-Starting in April of this year, we are giving 10% of our clothing sales to a community organization focused on women’s issues in the Los Angeles area.
-This year we are supporting A New Way of Life Reentry Project, Haven Hills, 1736 Family Crisis Center and Downtown Women’s Center.
+In April of 2020, we started giving 10% of our clothing sales to a community organization focused on issues we care about in the Los Angeles area.
+In 2021 so far we are supporting Asian Pacific Policy & Planning Council and My Tribe Rise Altadena.

 Learn more about the nonprofit organizations we work with and discover how you can support them further.

 DWC is the only organization in Los Angeles focused exclusively on serving and empowering women experiencing homelessness and formerly homeless women.
 DWC envisions Los Angeles with every woman housed and on a path to personal stability.
-Its mission is to end homelessness for women in greater Los Angeles through housing, wellness, employment, and advocacy.
-Year to date, we have donated $4000 and 350 linen masks to DWC.
+Its mission is to end homelessness for women in greater Los Angeles through housing, wellness, employment, and advocacy. in 2020 we donated $4000 and 350 linen masks to DWC.

 Since 1977 Haven Hills has provided safety and support to survivors of domestic violence.
 They offer shelter, crisis intervention, counseling, advocacy, and activities supporting increased economic opportunity.
 Each year they help over 2,500 women and men find the strength within themselves to break the cycle of abuse and build a new, productive and positive life for themselves and their children.
 Year to date, we have donated 200 linen masks to the staff and residents at Haven Hills.
-Year to date, we have donate 400 linen masks and $1800.
+In 2020 we donated 400 linen masks and $1800.

 A New Way of Life provides housing, case management, pro bono legal services, advocacy and leadership development for women rebuilding their lives after prison.